curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 These hybrid methods achieve more accurate 3D reconstructions and mitigate slice-mixing artifacts, particularly in thick or compositionally heterogeneous specimens.

 = Outlook
 The ability of phase retrieval techniques to recover weakly scattering signals lends the approaches described here to myriad applications, spanning materials science and engineering.
-Phase retrieval techniques are used for imaging of beam-sensitive samples composed of low atomic number species, such as polymers, DNA, and proteins.
+Phase retrieval techniques are used for imaging of beam-sensitive samples composed of low atomic number species, such as polymers @bardot2025mechanically, and biological structures @Berk_2024 @Yu_2025 @Spoth_2017, and hard-soft composites, including metal organic frameworks @Ma_2025 @shen2020imaging and DNA origami @ding2022three.
-They can also be used for hard, inorganic structures, including to probe subtle structure changes of low atomic number species for example for functional materials with applications in energy and quantum science.
+They can also be used for hard, inorganic structures, including to probe subtle structure changes of low atomic number species for example for functional materials with applications in energy and quantum science @lozano2018low, @kp2025electron.
-Specimen range from nano-particles, to two-dimensional materials, including both monolayer and few layer samples, as well as bulk structures.
+Specimen include nanoparticles @shi2025electron @Ribet_2024 @Varnavides_2023, one-dimensional nanotubes @yang2016simultaneous @pelz2023solving two-dimensional materials, including both monolayer and few layer samples, @jiang2018electron @o2022increasing @Susi_2025 @byrne2025fabrication @zhang2025atom thin films @dong2025sub, and cross sections of thicker structures @scheid2025atomic @chen2024imaging.

-Current challenges in the field are related to extending these approaches to more materials samples, including larger volumes, more beam sensitive materials, and more hardware configurations.
+There are many experimental considerations when preforming phase retrieval experiments.
-Despite recent studies that demonstrate the ability to perform ptychographic reconstructions on uncorrected instruments @nguyen2024achieving, including with small converge angles at low accelerating voltages @blackburn2025sub, proper reconstruction on most samples benefits from an aberration corrector.
+Recent studies that demonstrate the ability to perform ptychographic reconstructions on uncorrected instruments @nguyen2024achieving, including with small converge angles at low accelerating voltages @blackburn2025sub.
+However, proper reconstruction on most samples benefits from an aberration corrector.
 Overlap in reciprocal space assures beams are phase relative to each other leading to a unique and accurate sample reconstruction.
-Ultimately phase retrieval approaches in materials science still largely depend on expensive hardware, including advanced detectors and aberration correctors.
+Phase retrieval approaches in materials science still largely depend on expensive hardware, including advanced detectors and aberration correctors.

+As discussed for both direct and iterative methods, defocused probe experiments can improve the transfer of information in phase retrieval experiments.
+However, it can be challenging to select experimental parameters, and proper convergence as well as transfer of information, relies on the correct choice of defocus and step size.
+Estimating the defocus value applied during an experiment can be challenging, especially for thicker samples.
+This is especially true for very low dose experiments where a user may need to take data blindly and rely on post-processing to evaluate images.

+Direct techniques are computationally efficient, meaning with modern computational resources,they can be reconstructed "live" during acquisition @Yu_2022 @Ooe_2021 @Pelz_2022 @Strauch_2021.
+On-the-fly reconstructions can be helpful for assessing quality of experimental parameters, such as defocus and step size, and checking the sample is of appropriate thickness and free of damage.
+Typical workflows involve direct phase retrieval reconstructions during microscopy sessions, often leveraging GPU accelerated code if possible.
+Iterative reconstructions, especially those that require multi-slice or mixed-state code, are performed on GPU equipped workstations, typically after experimentation.

+Current challenges in the field include extending phase retrieval techniques to more types of samples, larger volumes, multidimensional datasets that combine phase retrieval with tomography or spectroscopy, time-resolved experiments, and more microscope configurations.
+Many groups are already pushing to extend these techniques through both hardware and software advances, which will allow for more advanced materials characterization in the future.

 = Acknowledgement